niklasramo/palikka/README.md

 #Palikka

-A hassle-free asynchronous JavaScript module loader that allows you to define and require modules in the browser with a dead simple API.
+A hassle-free asynchronous JavaScript module loader that allows you to define and require modules in the browser with a dead simple AMD inspired API.

 ##Features

-* Lightweight (~1.5kb).
+* Lightweight, around 1.5kb minified.
 * Excellent browser support (IE7+).
 * Well documented codebase (JSDoc syntax).
 * Comprehensive unit tests (Qunit).